QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Methodology

+The above proposed method is motivated by the intuition that finetuning the model weights can adjust the activation distribution such that the imbalanced activation phenomenon can be alleviated.
+In this part, we \textit{attempt to explain why finetuning may be a feasible solution}, offering additional insights for readers.
+However, we note that this is not a theoretical guarantee of the proposed method.

-We first review the underlying theoretical foundation underpinning previous methods, which typically employ the reconstruction-based post-training quantization approach.
-Denote the diffusion model's activations at time $t$ as $\mathbf{z}_{t}=[z_{1,t}, z_{2,t}, ..., z_{n,t}]$, the task loss as $L(z_{n,t}, \overline{z}_{n,t})$, where $n$ is the number of layers and $\overline{z}_{n,t}$ is the ground-truth. $L$ can be any loss function and here we use the mean squared error (MSE).
+We first review the underlying theory underpinning conventional post-training-quantization methods, which typically employ the reconstruction-based approach.
+Denote the full-precision diffusion model's activations at time $t$ as $\mathbf{z}_{t}=[z_{1,t}, z_{2,t}, ..., z_{n,t}]$, the final loss as $L(\mathbf{z}_{t}; \mathbf{w})$, where $n$ is the number of layers. $L$ can be any loss function and here we use the mean squared error (MSE).
 We treat quantization as a type of perturbation and formulate the influence of activation quantization using Taylor expansion, assuming model weight $\mathbf{w}$ is frozen:

 where $\Delta$ is the activation perturbation, $\overline{\mathbf{g}}^{(\mathbf{z})}$ is the gradient and $\overline{\mathbf{H}}^{(z_{n,t})}$ is the Hessian matrix.
 According to \cite{brecq,ptq4vit}, for a well-trained model, $\overline{\mathbf{g}}^{(z_{n,t})} = \nabla_{z_{n,t}}L$ approaches $0$.
 Thus the above equation can be simplified to: